vega/altair/RELEASING.md

        Backward-Incompatible Changes
        ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-14. Commit change and push to master:
+14. Commit change and push to main:

         git add . -u
         git commit -m "MAINT: bump version to 5.1.0dev"
-        git push upstream master
+        git push upstream main

 15. Double-check that a conda-forge pull request is generated from the updated
     pip package by the conda-forge bot (may take up to ~an hour):